tkukurin/chaitin-for-taste/pystyle.md

 git log $prev_branch..lm/fix/<name> --patch -- $f
 ```

-## Exemptions

-To exempt deliberate code, put `[tknostyle]` in the message of the commit that authors those lines; `codestyle.py` blames each line and drops tagged ones from all checks (only add tags when the user allows it).

 REMINDER.
 This is a broad heuristic capturing our preferences.
 We do not need 100% adherence.